Updated: Sep 2

 At the center of it all was an open, smoking can over a Bunsen burner.
 The room was filled with horizontal layers of white smoke disrupted briefly by the movement of its inhabitants.

 My heart raced as I tried not to panic under the claustrophobic mask.
-The DI’s had told us that the tear gas, whose active ingredient was something like chlorobenzylidenemalononitrile, attacked any part of our bodies that had moisture.
-The mask protected my eyes, nose, and mouth, but did not stop the burning I felt on my neck, in my armpits, and in other places on my body that were gathering moisture.
+The DIs had told us that the tear gas, whose active ingredient was something like chlorobenzylidenemalononitrile, attacked any part of our bodies that had moisture.
+The mask protected my eyes, nose, and mouth, but didn't stop the burning on my neck, in my armpits, and in other places that were gathering moisture.

 We stood in a circle around the sacrificial table.
 All we lacked was the bloody dagger and the chanting.
-Masked DI’s guarded the dark corners of the room.
+Masked DIs stood in the dark corners of the room.

 “Yes, sir,” was everyone’s response.

 The process began with the first cadet in line.
-Then the next cadet.
+Then the next.
 About one out of four cadets, upon replacing his or her mask, dropped to the ground writhing and moaning, whereupon the cadet was dragged out of the room by two strong Marines.

 After that, I did not inhale.

 I answered the required questions and then stood waiting to be dismissed.
 I held my breath without appearing to do so, which was hard to do when facing a Marine DI six inches in front of you.

 My lips and eyes began to burn.
 They had been exposed to military-grade tear gas, which was not actually a gas, but billions of microscopic particulates that stuck to whatever surface they touched.
 My eyes and face and lips were covered with it, even under the questionably safe mask.